jonmarimba/CocoaREST/README.md

 2. In whatever class from which you're going to use `SDSocialNetworkManager`, make sure you `#import` the `SDSocialNetworkManager.h` header file.
 You should also declare that your class implements the `SDSocialNetworkDelegate` protocol.
 The `AppDelegate.h` header file in the demo project is an example you can use.

 3. Implement the `SDSocialNetworkDelegate` methods, just as the AppDelegate in the demo project does.
+Inside your delegate methods, you can access the Manager and Task objects to fully see the context surrounding `task.results`.
 These are the methods you'll need to implement:

+	- (void) socialNetworkManager:(SDSocialNetworkManager*)manager resultsReadyForTask:(SDSocialNetworkTask*)task;
-`- (void) socialNetworkManager:(SDSocialNetworkManager*)manager resultsReadyForTask:(SDSocialNetworkTask*)task;`
+	- (void) socialNetworkManager:(SDSocialNetworkManager*)manager failedForTask:(SDSocialNetworkTask*)task;

 4. Go ahead and use `SDSocialNetworkManager`!
 The Header files are very self-explanatory and well-documented.
 However, it is recommended that you take a look at the section below as well.